Women’s fertility is influenced by many factors, including age. Some measures can help nature to make your dream of becoming pregnant a reality.

 A menstrual calendar is useful to determine the best days to become pregnant, assuming that ovulation occurs 14 days after the start of the last period.
 This method is appropriate for women whose menstrual cycle is regular.

-After ovulation, basal body temperature, which is measured by placing a basal thermometer under the tongue in the morning, upon awakening, before drinking and eating, increases by 0.2°C to 0.5°C. This temperature rise indicates a 24-hour window favourable to conception.
+After ovulation, basal body temperature, which is measured by placing a basal thermometer under the tongue in the morning, upon awakening, before drinking and eating, increases by 0.2 °C to 0.5 °C. This temperature rise indicates a 24-hour window favourable to conception.
 Your pharmacist can provide advice on the subject.
-Note that body temperature can increase due to a lack of sleep, infection or alcohol consumption.
+Note that body temperature can increase due to other factors including a lack of sleep, infection or alcohol consumption.
 Consequently, the basal body temperature method is generally used in combination with the ovulation calendar.

 Urine ovulation tests detect a spike in the luteinizing hormone (LH) that predicts ovulation.
 The tests help to determine when peak fertility will be, that is, the day of ovulation and the day preceding it (some tests can detect up to three days before).
 They must be done for several consecutive days during the estimated ovulation period.